JayDiddyThaGOAT/Snake/README.md

 ![](https://thumbs.gfycat.com/EminentDarlingFreshwatereel-size_restricted.gif)

 This is my version of the old school game, **Snake**.
 I drew the sprites of the cells in Photoshop & developed the game in the Visual
 Studio IDE programmed in C++ using the SFML Engine.
-The goal of Snake is to eat the apple in the grid so that the snake can grow without the snake touching itself.
-A new apple is generated onto any empty cell in the grid once the snake eats the apple.
 After I created the original game, I implemented artifical intelligence for the snake by creating a path that cycles through all of the cells in the grid until the game is completed.

 ## Getting Started